Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/sculpting/tools/brush.rst

    Brush strength can be affected by enabling the pressure sensitivity icon, if a supported tablet is being used.

-Use Fallof
+Use Falloff
-   When enabled, use Strength fallof for the brush.
+   When enabled, use Strength falloff for the brush.
    Brush Strength decays with the distance from the center of the brush.

 Sculpt strokes